Global Load Balancing using NSX ALB in VMC

 Overview

 Global Server Load Balancing (GSLB) is the method of load balancing applications/workloads that are distributed globally (typically, multiple data centers and public clouds).
-GSLB enables efficient distribution of traffic across application servers that are dispersed geographically.
+GSLB enables the efficient distribution of traffic across geographically dispersed application servers.

-In a production environment, the corporate name server delegates one or more subdomains to NSX ALB GSLB, which then owns these domains, and provides responses to DNS queries from clients.
-DNS based load balancing is implemented by creating DNS Virtual Service.
+In a production environment, the corporate name server delegates one or more subdomains to Avi Load Balancer GSLB, which then owns these domains and responds to DNS queries from clients.
+DNS-based load balancing is implemented by creating a DNS Virtual Service.

 How GSLB Works?

-Let’s understand the working of GSLB using the below example.
+Let’s understand the working of GSLB using the example.

-There are 2 SDDC’s running in VMC and both the SDDC has local load balancing configured to load balance set of web servers in their respective SDDC.
+2 SDDCs are running in VMC, and both SDDC has local load balancing configured to load balance set of web servers in their respective SDDC.
 The 2 Virtual Services (SDDC01-Web-VS & SDDC02-Web-VS) have a couple of web servers as pool members and the VIP of the Virtual Service is translating to Public IP via NAT.

 Let’s assume the 4 web servers running across 2 SDDC are servicing the same web application and you are looking for doing a global load balancing along with local load balancing.